 What is the best switch type for gaming?

 Linear switches are generally considered the best for gaming because their smooth, uninterrupted travel allows for quick and repeated actuations.
-However, switch preference is highly personal, and some gamers may prefer the feedback of a tactile switch.
+However, switch preference is highly personal, and some gamers may prefer the tactile feedback of a tactile switch.

 How do I reduce input lag on my wireless keyboard?